zup-academy/java-springboot-restapi-stack/README.md

 * [Java Spring Kafka Plugin](https://github.com/zup-academy/java-spring-kafka-plugin/): Enable the ability to use Apache Kafka in your Spring Boot Application.

-* [Java Spring AWS SQS Plugin](https://github.com/zup-academy/java-spring-aws-sqs-plugin): Enables the ability to use AWS SQS in your Spring Boot Application.
+* [Java Spring AWS SQS Plugin](https://github.com/zup-academy/java-spring-aws-sqs-plugin): Enable the ability to use AWS SQS in your Spring Boot Application.

-* [Java Spring AWS SNS Plugin](https://github.com/zup-academy/java-spring-aws-sns-plugin/): Enables the ability to use AWS SNS in your Spring Boot Application.
+* [Java Spring AWS SNS Plugin](https://github.com/zup-academy/java-spring-aws-sns-plugin/): Enable the ability to use AWS SNS in your Spring Boot Application.

-* [Java Spring AWS S3 Plugin](https://github.com/zup-academy/java-spring-aws-s3-plugin): Enables the ability to use AWS S3 in your Spring Boot Application.
+* [Java Spring AWS S3 Plugin](https://github.com/zup-academy/java-spring-aws-s3-plugin): Enable the ability to use AWS S3 in your Spring Boot Application.

+* [Java Spring Data DynamoDB Plugin](https://github.com/zup-academy/java-spring-aws-dynamodb-plugin): Enable the ability to use AWS DynanmoDB in your Spring Boot Application.

+* [Java Spring Cache Redis Plugin](https://github.com/zup-academy/java-spring-cache-redis-plugin): Enable the ability to use Distributed Cache with Redis in your Spring Boot Application.

 ### Create your project with ALL these capabilities through our StackFile Default